MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 Database Properties:

-- This improvement exposes the "AUTOGROW_ALL_FILES" configuration option for Filegroups.
+- This improvement exposes the **AUTOGROW_ALL_FILES** configuration option for Filegroups.
 This new config option is added under the Database Properties > Filegroups window in the form of a new column (Autogrow All Files) of checkboxes for each available Filegroup (except for Filestream and Memory Optimized Filegroups).
 The user can enable/disable AUTOGROW_ALL_FILES for a particular Filegroup by toggling the corresponding Autogrow_All_Files checkbox.
-Correspondingly, the AUTOGROW_ALL_FILES option is properly scripted when scripting the database for CREATE / generating scripts for the database (SQL2016 and above).
+Correspondingly, the **AUTOGROW_ALL_FILES** option is properly scripted when scripting the database for CREATE / generating scripts for the database (SQL2016 and above).

 SQL Editor: